 Another emerging motif justifies suffering based on a positively transformative outcome.
 Tripp links the Christian's growth in suffering with the delay of Christ's second coming.
-Similarly, Elliot articulates that suffering works in ways where "[God] needs to get our attention," citing an example of a couple whose baby died: "God was using that thing to speak to [them] in a way that He could not have spoken if He had not gotten their attention through the death of that little child."
+So Similarly, Elliot articulates that suffering works in ways where "[God] needs to get our attention," citing an example of a couple whose baby died: "God was using that thing to speak to [them] in a way that He could not have spoken if He had not gotten their attention through the death of that little child."
 These examples could convey an inadequacy in God's ability to communicate or sanctify apart from assigning suffering, even excessively equating suffering with some level of sanctification or ministerial usefulness.
 Kapic critiques succinctly, "A tragedy is still a tragedy; pain is still pain, even if some insight is gained in the process."
 To predominately focus on themes of "beauty from ashes," especially for those whose fires continue to burn, often negates pain and can further isolate the afflicted in their moment of deepest need.
+On the sufficient of the sufficient of the process.